licarpen/aws-developer/README.md

   * annotations: key/value pairs used to index traces and use with filters
   * metadata is NOT indexed, not used for searches
 * code must be instrumented to used x-ray SDK
+* X-Ray uses the data that your application sends to generate a service graph.
+Each AWS resource that sends data to X-Ray appears as a service in the graph.
+Edges connect the services that work together to serve requests.
+Edges connect clients to your application, and your application to the downstream services and resources that it uses.

+### X-ray details

+You can send trace data to X-Ray in the form of segment documents.
+A segment document is a JSON formatted string that contains information about the work that your application does in service of a request.
+Your application can record data about the work that it does itself in segments or work that uses downstream services and resources in subsegments.

+### X-ray Segment Summary
+A segment document conveys information about a segment to X-Ray.
+A segment document can be up to 64 kB and contain a whole segment with subsegments, a fragment of a segment that indicates that a request is in progress, or a single subsegment that is sent separately.
+You can send segment documents directly to X-Ray by using the PutTraceSegments API.

+An alternative is, instead of sending segment documents to the X-Ray API, you can send segments and subsegments to an X-Ray daemon, which will buffer them and upload to the X-Ray API in batches.
+The X-Ray SDK sends segment documents to the daemon to avoid making calls to AWS directly.

+X-Ray compiles and processes segment documents to generate queryable trace summaries and full traces that you can access by using the GetTraceSummaries and BatchGetTraces APIs, respectively.
+In addition to the segments and subsegments that you send to X-Ray, the service uses information in subsegments to generate inferred segments and adds them to the full trace.
+Inferred segments represent downstream services and resources in the service map.

+X-Ray provides a JSON schema for segment documents.
+You can download the schema here: xray-segmentdocument-schema-v1.0.0.
+The fields and objects listed in the schema are described in more detail in the following sections.

+A subset of segment fields are indexed by X-Ray for use with filter expressions.
+For example, if you set the user field on a segment to a unique identifier, you can search for segments associated with specific users in the X-Ray console or by using the GetTraceSummaries API.

+Below are the optional subsegment fields:

+namespace – aws for AWS SDK calls; remote for other downstream calls.

+http – http object with information about an outgoing HTTP call.

+aws – aws object with information about the downstream AWS resource that your application called.

+error, throttle, fault, and cause – error fields that indicate an error occurred and that include information about the exception that caused the error.

+annotations – annotations object with key-value pairs that you want X-Ray to index for search.

+metadata – metadata object with any additional data that you want to store in the segment.

+subsegments – array of subsegment objects.

+precursor_ids – array of subsegment IDs that identifies subsegments with the same parent that completed prior to this subsegment.

+* AWS Lambda uses environment variables to facilitate communication with the X-Ray daemon and configure the X-Ray SDK.

+    * _X_AMZN_TRACE_ID: Contains the tracing header, which includes the sampling decision, trace ID, and parent segment ID.
+If Lambda receives a tracing header when your function is invoked, that header will be used to populate the _X_AMZN_TRACE_ID environment variable.
+If a tracing header was not received, Lambda will generate one for you.

+    * AWS_XRAY_CONTEXT_MISSING: The X-Ray SDK uses this variable to determine its behavior in the event that your function tries to record X-Ray data, but a tracing header is not available.
+Lambda sets this value to LOG_ERROR by default.

+    * AWS_XRAY_DAEMON_ADDRESS: This environment variable exposes the X-Ray daemon’s address in the following format: IP_ADDRESS:PORT.
+You can use the X-Ray daemon’s address to send trace data to the X-Ray daemon directly, without using the X-Ray SDK.

 #### Implementing X-Ray
 * on Elastic BeanStalk